Checkpointing a container is the functionality to create a stateful copy of a

 A Node's status contains the following information:

-to view a Node's status and other details:
+You can use kubectl to view a Node's status and other details:

 kubectl describe node <insert-node-name-here>